Does sugar contribute to the development of diabetes?

 Can people with diabetes have sugar?

 Yes, people with diabetes can consume sugar.
-The Canadian Diabetes Association (CDA) does not recommend the avoidance of sugars but rather suggests that "naturally occurring and added sugars should be included as part of the daily carbohydrate allowance and as part of a healthy eating plan" for people with diabetes.
-The CDA advocates that in addition to naturally occurring sugars in fruits, vegetables and dairy products, sugars added to foods can contribute up to 10% of daily energy requirements without harmful effects on blood sugar or lipid control in people with diabetes.
+Diabetes Canada does not recommend the avoidance of sugars but rather suggests that "naturally occurring and added sugars should be included as part of the daily carbohydrate allowance and as part of a healthy eating plan" for people with diabetes.
+Diabetes Canada advocates that in addition to naturally occurring sugars in fruits, vegetables and dairy products, sugars added to foods can contribute up to 10% of daily energy requirements without harmful effects on blood sugar or lipid control in people with diabetes.